-- 63. Street.
+Street.
 Any thoroughfare or right-of-way, usually 50 feet or more in width dedicated to the use of the public or open to the public travel whether designated as a road, avenue, highway, boulevard, drive, land, circle, place, court, terrace, or any similar designation.
-A public street is a dedicated street accepted by the city. - 64.
+A public street is a dedicated street accepted by the city.

 Structure.
 A constructed or erected combination of materials, including (but not limited to) buildings, the use of which requires connection with the ground and including (but not limited to) signs and fences.
-Sidewalks, driveways, and living plantings are not deemed to be structures. - 65.
-Temporary sign.
-A display, sign, banner, or advertising device, with or without a structural frame, intended for a limited period of display, displays for holidays, public demonstrations, special events, business grand openings or local historical events. - 66.
+Sidewalks, driveways, and living plantings are not deemed to be structures.

+Temporary structure [use or building].
+Temporary use or building means a use or building permitted by the city to exist during periods of construction of the main building or use, or for special events.

 Undeveloped state.
 A natural state preserving natural resources, natural features, scenic or wooded conditions, agricultural use, open space, or a similar use or condition.
 Land in an undeveloped state does not include a golf course but may include a recreational trail, picnic area, children's play area, greenway, or linear park.
-Land in an undeveloped state may be, but is not required to be, dedicated to the use of the public. - 67.
+Land in an undeveloped state may be, but is not required to be, dedicated to the use of the public.
 Use.
 A use means the purpose for which land, a building, or structures thereon is designed, arranged, maintained, occupied, or used, both currently and in the future.
-This term has evolved over the years in this city to include all trades and industries as well as all businesses. occupations, and professions which utilize land or buildings.
+This term has evolved over the years in this city to include all trades and industries as well as all businesses, occupations, and professions which utilize land or buildings.
 Many land uses involve a combination of activities which may fall into multiple use classifications, either as a principal or accessory use.
-Whenever any person shall have any reasonable doubt as to the use classification to be applied to a specific activity. he may apply to the board for a ruling or interpretation. - 68.
+Whenever any person shall have any reasonable doubt as to the use classification to be applied to a specific activity, he may apply to the board for a ruling or interpretation.

 Use, accessory.
-See Accessory Use. - 69.
+See Accessory Use.

 Use, change in.
 A "change in use" occurs whenever a described use within any district alters its activities in such fashion as to fall within any other use described in this ordinance which is separately or differently treated or dealt with so that different or other regulations apply.